 She has been involved with numerous local organizations such as the Church Council of Greater Seattle, the King County Women’s Political Caucus, Puget Sound Public Radio (KUOW 94.9 FM), and the Wing Luke Asian Museum.

-Santos serves as the Chairwoman of the Education Committee in the House of Representatives and sits on the Standing Committee for Business and Financial Services and for Capital Budget.
-She also serves as the founding Chairwoman of the National Asian Pacific American Caucus of State Legislators Foundation.
+Santos serves as the Chairperson of the Education Committee in the House of Representatives and sits on the Standing Committee for Business and Financial Services and for Finance.
+She also serves as the founding Chairperson of the National Asian Pacific American Caucus of State Legislators Foundation.